'I was in my own world - it's always been that way'

 Sha'Carri Richardson had warned her 100m rivals all season - but the world's greatest sprinters were helpless to prevent the crowning of a new star in Budapest.

-The 23-year-old American reiterated throughout the season: "I'm not back, I'm better."
+The 23-year-old American has been claiming "I'm not back, I'm better" to all who doubted her.

-As the disbelief subsided - to be replaced by unadulterated joy - the gold medal that was soon around her neck proved that statement in emphatic fashion.
+As the disbelief at winning subsided - to be replaced by unadulterated joy - the gold medal that was soon around her neck proved that statement was right in emphatic fashion.

-Stunning a high-class field from lane nine, Richardson produced a championship record performance in 10.65 seconds to claim gold on her major championship debut.
+Stunning a high-class field from lane nine, Richardson produced a championship record performance of 10.65 seconds - the joint-fifth fastest time ever - to claim gold on her major championship debut.

 The outpouring concoction of emotions spoke volumes.
 It is no secret that Richardson has had to overcome major setbacks at the beginning of a career full of promise.

-A one-month anti-doping suspension for marijuana use caused Richardson to miss her first Olympic Games in Tokyo two years ago, while she failed to qualify for last year's World Championships.
+Having grabbed the world's attention with some scintillating times in April 2021, a one-month anti-doping suspension for marijuana use caused Richardson to miss her first Olympic Games in Tokyo, while she failed to qualify for last year's World Championships in her home country.

 The athlete's positive test came after her victory at the Olympic trials, which took place a week after the death of her biological mother.
 She explained she had used cannabis as a way of coping.